7 real-world tactics to improve candidate experience

 So, we wanted to share some roaring success stories.
 To show you the real-world tools and tactics that are helping businesses deliver best practice and improve candidate experience today.

-Neil Armstrong, Commercial Director at Tribepad and Nile Zahran, IT Retail Product Manager at IPC Europe explored this topic in detail at their talk ‘Building a Great Candidate Experience’ at the In-house Recruitment Candidate Experience Conference.
-You can check out their full talk here.
+Neil Armstrong, Commercial Director at Tribepad and Nile Zahran, IT Retail Product Manager at IPC Europe, responsible for recruitment across Subway® stores in Europe. explored this topic in detail at their talk ‘Building a Great Candidate Experience’ at the In-house Recruitment Candidate Experience Conference.

 1 – Convenience is king